misiektoja/lol_monitor/README.md

 LoL RIOT ID consists of RIOT ID game name (*misiektoja* in the example above) and tag line (*#EUNE*).

-For the region you need to use short form of it.
+For the region you need to use the short form of it.
 You can find a list below:

 | Region short form | Description |
 | ----------- | ----------- |